Get A Quote Now

 Does Temporary Insurance Show on askMID?

-How Long Does askMID Take to Update?
+How Long Does It Take for Insurance to Show on the MID?

-At GoShorty, we update the MID twice daily, all year long.
+At GoShorty, we update the MID four times a day, all year long.
 Unlike many insurers who update once daily or less, we minimise gaps in database records thanks to our frequent updates, which benefits our short-term insurance customers.
+Reminder: If you’ve purchased cover, you’re insured to drive; no need to wait for MID confirmation.

 If your insurance isn’t appearing on askMID, don’t panic.
 Follow these steps:

-- Confirm your policy has started – If it’s due to start tomorrow, it won’t show today.
+1. Confirm your policy has started – If it’s due to start tomorrow, it won’t show today.

-- Check your registration details – Incorrect information can stop your policy from appearing.
+2. Check your registration details – Incorrect information can stop your policy from appearing.

-- Contact your insurer – They can verify your cover and correct any errors.
+3. Contact your insurer – They can verify your cover and correct any errors.

-If you have confirmation your policy has started from a trusted provider or broker, like ourselves, then you’re fine to get on the road – you don’t need to wait for a MID update.
+If you have confirmation that your policy has started from a trusted provider or broker, like ourselves, then you’re fine to get on the road – you don’t need to wait for a MID update.

 Does askMID Update on Weekends?